Grenade-shaped belt buckle halts trains in Madrid, Barcelona

 The search in the capital followed police searching high-speed trains and railway tracks in the country's second largest city, Barcelona, after the central Sants station's security scanner identified an object shaped like a possible explosive device inside a suitcase.

-According to the police in the Catalonia region which tweeted an image of the scanned suitcase, the object turned out to be a belt buckle.
+Police in the Catalonia region tweeted an image of the scanned suitcase, saying the object turned out to be a belt buckle.

-Spain's railway infrastructure managing company, ADIF, which handles security in train stations, didn't immediately respond to questions about why the suspicious case was allowed onto the train.
+Asked why the suspicious case was allowed on the train, the company that manages Spain's railway infrastructure and oversees train station security said that it had opened an internal investigation.
+The company, ADIF, also said in an email statement it was revising its security protocols.

 An AP reporter at the scene in Barcelona saw long queues of passengers waiting for rail traffic to resume.